 Orange Beach Area Information

 Fishing and water sports are popular reasons to vacation in Orange Beach.
 You'll find an abundance of sport fishing -- including deep-sea excursions, inshore trips, back bay and surf fishing – as well as dolphin and nature cruises.
 Spectacular views of the gulf from condominiums and houses are matched by scenic vistas from properties located along the bays, bayou and rivers.
-Whether you're a boating enthusiast or land lover, you'll find this resort appealing.
+Whether you're a boating enthusiast or land lover, you'll find this resort town appealing.

 Abundant natural resources, treasured Southern hospitality, rich history and unique entertainment distinguishes Orange Beach, which began years ago when the community was a sleepy little fishing village, and continues now as a world-class resort destination.